Mechanical Engineer

 Rugby

-5 days ago
+5 months ago

 Create job alert

 As a Mechanical Engineer you will execute the design, analysis or evaluation of equipment using engineering principles whilst adhering to business standards and practices as well as product and programme requirements.
-You will have a thorough and detailed understanding of the project requirements, in particular the technical specifications and related standards.
+You will have a thorough and detailed understanding of the project requirements in particular the technical specifications and related standards.
 You will work within requirements defined by limitations of technical and design authority, communication and security.

-As a Mechanical Engineer you will:
+As a Mechanical Engineer you will;

-• Develop and design mechanical components and systems (valves or test rigs).
+• Develop and design mechanical components and systems (Valves or Test Rigs)

-• Design for manufacture and assembly ensuring the quality of design information supplied for manufacture.
+• Design for manufacture and assembly ensuring the quality of design information supplied for manufacture

 • Prepare technical drawings and specifications using CAD software.

-• Collaborate with cross-functional teams including Manufacturing, Engineering and Sourcing, as well as external sources to arrive at decisions.
+• Collaborate with cross-functional teams including Manufacturing, engineering and Sourcing as well as external sources to arrive at decisions

-• Support prototyping, manufacturing and assembly processes.
+• Support prototyping, manufacturing, and assembly processes.

 • Troubleshoot and resolve technical issues during design, testing, or production.